-Practice Improvement Case Reviews reveal that the child's permanency goal is typically appropriate to the child's needs and set timely.
+PICRs reveal that the child's permanency goal is typically appropriate to the child's needs and set timely.
 There are opportunities to improve the timely documentation in a case plan or court minute entry of a compelling reason for not filing a TPR motion.
 In some cases, reviewers observed there was a compelling reason, but that reason was not clearly documented in the required location in the case record.
-Please see Section VII: Progress Implementing the Goals, Objectives, and Interventions for improvement strategies included in Arizona's CFSR PIP aimed at affecting practice in this area.